-You are eligible for a vested retirement benefit if you leave public employment before age 55 and you have ten or more years of credited service.
+You are eligible for a vested retirement benefit if you leave public employment before age 55 and you have five or more years of credited service.
 This means that when you reach age 55, you will be entitled to a retirement benefit based on your service and your earnings when you were an active member.

 Your full vested benefit is payable at age 63, but you can choose to retire as early as age 55.
 However, if you choose to retire prior to 63, your benefit will be permanently reduced.